danbev/learning-ai/notes/embedding-vector.md

 n-dimension space.
 Doing this can allow similar data points to cluster together.

 Word to vector (Word2Vec) was invented by Google in 2013 which takes as input a word and outputs an n-dimensional coordinate, a vector.
-So, simlar words would be closer to each other.
+So, simliar words would be closer to each other.
 Think of this as the tip of the vectors are in close proximity to each other if the words are simliar.

 For songs similar sounding songs would be nearby each other.
-And for images simliar looking images would be closer to each other.
+And for images, simliar looking images would be closer to each other.
 This could be anything really so we don't have to think just in terms of words.